 Appropriate adults help to ensure that vulnerable adults are not disadvantaged, in comparison to adults who are not vulnerable, during police procedures.

 Police procedures can include interviews, identification procedures and forensic examinations.

-The role of an appropriate adult is to assist a vulnerable person, whether victim, witness or suspect/accused, to understand what is going on and to support communication between the vulnerable person and the police.
+The role of an Appropriate Adult is to assist a vulnerable person (who can be a victim, witness or suspect/accused person) to understand what is going on, and to support communication between the vulnerable person and the police.